dojo-modeling/dojo-docs/cheatsheet.md

 # Dojo Terminal commands
-There are a handful of Dojo specific commands that you must use inside the Dojo terminal emulator to successfully register your model.
+There are a handful of Dojo specific commands that you must use inside the Dojo containerization environment/terminal emulator to successfully register your model.

 ```
 $ dojo